-• Eye Water (Source to Ale Water Confluence) is a river in the Eye Water catchment of the Scotland river basin district (ID: 5011), which lies approx. 190m south of the scheme.
-The main stem is approximately 34km in length and it has been classified to be in 'Moderate' condition.
-The waterbody is separated from the scheme by arable land.
+• Brankholme Burn (ID: 4310), is a river in the South Fife Coastal catchment of the Scotland river basin district which lies approx. 244m north of the scheme.
+The main stem is approximately 5.3km in length.
+And has been classified as 'Moderate'.
+The water body has been designated as a heavily modified water body on account of physical alterations that cannot be addressed without a significant impact from an increased risk of subsidence or flooding.
+The waterbody is separated from the scheme by residential properties and grassland.